 Who doesn’t love blueberries?
 These tiny delicious fruits are starting to trend as “superfoods” because they are full of antioxidants and vitamins and are widely known for their many health benefits.
 Their flavours vary from very sweet to very tart, depending on the variety and ripeness.
-Most blueberry plants are self-fertilizing however we recommend that you choose different varieties and plant them in groups of three.
+Most blueberry plants are self-fertilizing, however, we recommend that you choose different varieties and plant your blueberries in pots in groups of three.
 This will help them to produce a larger yield of bigger fruits.

 - Compact variety (30 to 60 cm wide)

 - Small white bell-shaped flowers that appear in late spring

 - The leaves turn from dark green (in the summer) to bright red (in the fall)

 - Decorative leaves (light peach, to orange, to emerald green)

 - Plump sweet fruits with a subtle peach flavour (peach sorbet)

 Blackcurrants to grow in pots

 Blackcurrants are less widely known berries that resemble tiny black marbles.
 They are filled with fibre, minerals and vitamins and hold more antioxidants than the same quantity of blueberries.
 Blackcurrants are popular for their tart flavour, mainly in jams and as a dried snack.
 Blackcurrant syrup is especially delicious in cocktails!
 The different varieties are not all self-fertilizing, so it is preferable to grow two types of blackcurrants in your containers to ensure a bigger yield.
 These berries prefer cool weather over extreme heat, so they are perfect in medium shade on the deck.

 - Plump berries with a distinct flavour